 In terms of hr protection, the general wording of the Stockholm Programme is positive.
-Indeed, it considers "promoting citizenship and fundamental rights" as one of the political priorities of the EU in the AFSJ.
-It states that the AFSJ "must, above all, be a single area in which fundamental rights and freedoms are protected."
-Moreover, it recognises the special needs of vulnerable people and the fact that the rights of "citizens of the Union and other persons" should also be exercise outside the EU.
+Indeed, it considers "promoting citizenship and fundamental rights" as one of the political priorities of the EU in the AFSI.
+It states that the AFSI "must, above all, be a single area in which fundamental rights and freedoms are protected176."
+Moreover, it recognises the special needs of vulnerable people and the fact that the rights of "citizens of the Union and other persons" should also be exercised outside the EU177.
 However, when it comes to the specific objectives and actions, it is not that clear how these rights will be prioritised.

-The Stockholm Programme makes reference to the accession of the EU to the ECHR as been "a matter of urgency".
-178 Moreover, the Council invites all EU institutions and MS "to ensure that legal initiatives are and remain consistent with fundamental rights and freedoms (..) strengthening the application of the methodology for a systematic and rigorous monitoring of compliance with the European Convention and the rights and freedoms set out in the Charter of Fundamental Rights."
-This is a very positive statement but, again, it still needs to be implemented in practice.
+The Stockholm Programme makes reference to the accession of the EU to the ECHR as being "a matter of urgency."
+Moreover, the Council invites all EU institutions and MS "to ensure that legal